-The Housing Development Fund is authorized to issue its bonds, notes or other obligations up to a limit of \$1,250,000,000 outstanding at any one time, exclusive of refunded obligations, for the purpose of carrying out its various programs.
-The Housing Development Fund expects to have a principal maturity amount of \$694,890,000 bonds outstanding following the delivery of the 2011 A Bonds, the corresponding refunding of the Prior Bonds and the issuance of approximately \$46,850,000 principal amount of additional bonds under the NIBP Resolution.
-The bonds outstanding include three series of limited, special obligations of the Housing Development Fund in the amount outstanding of \$10,135,000.
-These special obligation bonds are secured by loan repayments and deeds of trust on three projects.
+The Housing Development Fund is authorized under the Act to issue bonds or notes up to a limit of \$1,250,000,000 outstanding at any one time, exclusive of refunded obligations, for the purpose of carrying out its various programs.
+The Housing Development Fund expects to have a principal maturity amount of \$464,230,000 bonds outstanding following the delivery of the 2013 A Bonds and the corresponding refunding of the Prior Bonds.
+In addition to Bonds under the General Resolution, the bonds outstanding include the bonds under the NIBP Resolution in the amount of \$109,955,000 and three series of limited, special obligations of the Housing Development Fund in the amount outstanding of \$9,515,000.
+These special obligation bonds are secured by loan repayments and deeds of trust on three respective projects.
 None of the Housing Development Fund's other assets or revenues including the Mortgage Finance Bond Insurance Fund and amounts held in any Fund or Account established pursuant to the General Resolution are pledged to the payment of these special obligations.
 Furthermore, these special obligations are not secured by the Housing Development Fund's general obligation debt pledge or its moral obligation.